No Tags Found!

 Respected Learned Contributor & Moderator Shri Dinesh Ji,

-I really appreciate your feedback however i differ from your opinion.
-If one HR person has divulged information informally to some of her colleagues rather than it being an official info, i would call it immoral on his/her part.
+I really appreciate your feedback; however, I differ from your opinion.
+If one HR person has divulged information informally to some of her colleagues rather than it being official info, I would call it immoral on his/her part.
 This for sure doesn't meet the code or ethos of being an HR professional.
-Do you call it adherence of conduct for an HR Professional.
-What else would you call it? i would call it immoral, not going by the legal definition of it!!
+Do you call it adherence to conduct for an HR Professional?
+What else would you call it?
+I would call it immoral, not going by the legal definition of it!

-If one resigns for a better opportunity, that person itself would tell everyone than keeping it a secret from peers.
-For sure, there are reason beyond this for this employee to keep her resignation confidential; and right to privacy is a FUNDAMENTAL RIGHT!! if she has resigned for reasons that are privy to her could be a pestering boss, or a broken marriage, or an illicit affair, and HR has divulged the information to peers; it still is immoral! and divulging of such information may harm her dignity too.
+If one resigns for a better opportunity, that person would tell everyone themselves rather than keeping it a secret from peers.
+For sure, there are reasons beyond this for this employee to keep her resignation confidential; and the right to privacy is a FUNDAMENTAL RIGHT!!
+If she has resigned for reasons that are privy to her like a pestering boss, a broken marriage, or an illicit affair, and HR has divulged the information to peers; it still is immoral!
+And divulging such information may harm her dignity too.
 Can it be christened churlish?
-Maybe yes, coz she is an exit; not considering that exits are the best brand ambassadors of an organization.
+Maybe yes, because she is an exit; not considering that exits are the best brand ambassadors of an organization.

-I agree that there could be difference of opinions over this matter, it certainly can not be called misguidance; however keeping a unidirectional approach may really change the way a problem is looked upon.
+I agree that there could be differences of opinions over this matter, it certainly cannot be called misguidance; however, keeping a unidirectional approach may really change the way a problem is looked upon.

 Regards